joaolago1113/zkamongus/README.md

 The game simulates a multiplayer environment where each player controls their character.

+*   **Fog of War via mpclib**: The fog‑of‑war mechanic that restricts what each player can see is enforced with secure multiparty computation using [mpclib](https://github.com/zac-williamson/mpclib).
+This guarantees that clients cannot access information beyond their permitted view while preserving game integrity.
 *   **Character & Visibility**: Your character is a representation of an Among Us crewmate/imposter.
 You have limited visibility and can only see adjacent sections on the map, including diagonals (e.g., if you are at (x, y), you can see (x+1, y), (x-1, y), (x, y+1), (x, y-1), (x+1, y+1), (x+1, y-1), (x-1, y+1), and (x-1, y-1)).
 *   **Movement**: You can move your character by clicking on any of the visible adjacent sections.
 *   **Objective (Crew Members)**: The primary goal for crew members is to collect all the items scattered around the map and then return to a designated base area to initiate a vote.